-Reporting on the AIP
+Reporting on the Access and Inclusion Plan

-The City's Community Development Officer, in collaboration with the AIAG and relevant City officers, will prepare a report each year on the implementation of the AIP.
+The City's Community Development Officer, in collaboration with the Access and Inclusion Advisory Group and relevant City officers, will prepare a report each year on the implementation of the AIP.
 A status report will be provided to Council for formal endorsement.

-The City will report on the implementation of the AIP through its Annual Report and by completing the Department of Communities progress report template in July, outlining:
+The City will report on the implementation of the AIP through its Annual Report and by completing the Department of Communities progress report template each year, outlining:

-- Progress towards the outcomes of the AIP; - Progress of the City's agents and contractors towards meeting the AIP; and - Strategies used to inform agents and contractors about the AIP.
+- Progress towards the outcomes of the AIP. - Progress of the City's agents and contractors towards meeting the AIP. - Strategies used to inform agents and contractors about the AIP.